 - Devices: Device name, Last Seen (last sync with agent), Last reboot.

-- Hardware: Video card, Memory, Motherboard, Processor, Processor clock, Sound, Vendor.
+- Hardware: Battery health, Memory, Model, Motherboard, Processor, Processor clock, Sound, Vendor, Video card.

 - Network: IP address (LAN), IP address (WAN).

-- Patching: Available patch, Installed patch, Available patch class, Patching status.
+- Patching: Available patch, Installed patch, Available patch class, OS Patching status.

 - Software: Anti-spyware, Antivirus, Firewall, Installed software, Office version, Office build, Software patching status, Work from Home.

-- Operating system: OS edition, OS version, Build, Windows serial key.
+- Operating system: OS edition, OS version, Build, Agent TLS 1.2 compatibility, .NET Framework version, Windows serial key.

 - Storage: Free space, Hard disk model, Total space, BitLocker protection.